dvcol/svelte-simple-router/README.md

 ### Nested router / named Router

-The `RouterView` component can be nested to create a nested routes.
+The `RouterView` component can be nested under another `RouterView` or `RouterContext` component.

+Named `RouterView` components can be used to render different components on the same route.

 Each `RouterView` grabs the router context from the nearest `RouterContext` or `RouterView` component.

 Note: Sibling `RouterView` or `RouterContext` components will instantiate a new router instance.